-One evening, while doing some research and map overlays I came across two old home sites that were located in a fairly new park.
-The first site was located in a soccer field just as you came in the park and I quickly found it from all the iron chirps I was getting.
+One evening, while doing some research and map overlays to find some new metal detecting sites.
+I came across two old homes that were located in a fairly new park.
+The first site was located in a soccer field just as you came in the park and I quickly found it from all the iron chirps I was getting on my metal detector.
 I don’t recall now what I pulled out of there the first time but I believe it was a few flat buttons.
 I wanted to explore the other site that was at the back of the park.
 Along the back edge was a set of woods and I was getting a few signals here and there along the edge so I started in.
 It wasn’t long before I found what was left of an old foundation.
-Unfortunately you couldn’t get to close to it with a detector, people had been dumping in the woods and into the old foundation for a long time and there was metal scattered about everywhere.
+Unfortunately you couldn’t get to close to it with a metal detector, people had been dumping in the woods and into the old foundation for a long time and there was metal scattered about everywhere.

-I didn’t stay long, feeling a little uneasy about the place and feeling defeated I headed home with not much to show for it.
+I didn’t stay long metal detecting, feeling a little uneasy about the place and feeling defeated I headed home with not much to show for it.
 I don’t know what it was about this site but it honestly creeped me out a little bit, I felt like I was being watched but no one was around.

-Although I felt defeated for the day I was bound and determined to not give up on these sites, something told me they were old and worth the extra effort.
-If I couldn’t hunt on top of the site I could surely hunt out around it where it was clean ground that hasn’t been dumped on.
-I decided to take a friend with me and give it another try.
+Although I felt defeated for the day I was bound and determined to not give up on these sites, something told me they were old and worth the extra effort to detect.
+If I couldn’t detect on top of the site I could surely metal detect out around it where it was clean ground that hasn’t been dumped on.
+I decided to take a metal detecting friend with me and give it another try.

 I was close to the creek when I got a good hit in the soggy ground and I was happy to find another flat button.
 No sooner than I got up I got another signal, I kneeled back down in the wet ground and dug my hole and pulled out my pin pointer, it was in the mud I just pulled out of the hole.
 I grabbed a handful of mud that I knew it would be in and as I felt around my fingers found it.
 Right then one of the strangest things to ever happen to me took place.
 It felt like I was shocked, It quickly jolted me back and in my mind I seen a kid running up a small hill towards his dad and some other men who were going off to war.
 This all happened in a split second.
 The men were not dressed in military clothing so I don’t know how I knew they were going off to war but the picture was clear to me, I seen the men, their clothing, rifles and the young boy.